nymphofthevales/nymphofthevales/README.md

 ### Hey! 🌱

 I'm a trans gal from Calgary, Alberta (she/her).
-I'm currently studying computer science, among other things, at the University of Victoria.
+I'm currently studying computer science + math at the University of Victoria.

 I'm really passionate about game development, and am currently working on <a href="">Keeper of the Labyrinth</a>, a text-based narrative game which I'll publish on Steam as soon as it's done(!!).
 After that, I've got plans for a few other games/branching path stories/weird interactive experiences that I'm hoping to put together in the next couple years.

-I mostly work in Javascript, but have recently picked up Python and Typescript, and I'm always looking for new things to add to my repertoire!
+I mostly work in Typescript/Javascript, but am also proficient in Python, and I'm always looking for new things to add to my repertoire!
+I'm hoping to get into Unity next...

-Besides programming, I'm also an artist and writer, and I do all my own artwork and writing for my projects.
-Some of my short stories are available to read on my <a href="https://nymphofthevales.com">website</a> and I'll have some artwork up there soon too if you're into that sort of thing.
+Besides programming, I'm also an artist and writer.
+Some of my short stories, essays, and artwork are available to see on my <a href="https://nymphofthevales.com">personal website</a>.

 If you wanna get in touch about anything at all, feel free to shoot me an email at nymphofthevales@gmail.com!